 - Use will not require the College to provide special support services or insurance coverage.
 Should an activity require the College to provide special support or incur costs, the user must be willing to pay for such services or costs.

-- PCC reserves the right to close or temporarily limit use of any Designated Public Forum area for a College or PCC student sponsored activity/event OR for health, safety, or welfare considerations.
+- PCC reserves the right to close or temporarily limit the use of any Designated Public Forum area for a College or PCC student-sponsored activity or event or for health, safety, or welfare considerations.

 Prohibited activities in designated public forums

 - Any activity that disrupts the ability of the College to fulfill its mission of instruction and related services and business operations.
 Examples include, but are not limited to, excessive noise, impeding traffic or pedestrian movement, and unlawful conduct.